6 Things to Know Before Buying New Church Chairs

 However, that doesn’t mean that you should discount some of the benefits of imported chairs.

-Price is the main advantage of church chairs made overseas.
-Imported chairs are less expensive because labor is cheaper in many countries.
-If your house of worship has a particularly tight budget, imported chairs could be a viable option.
-They may not last as long as higher quality chairs, but sometimes cost is the ruling factor.
-The disadvantages of imported church chairs are longer lead times and (usually) lower quality.
+If your church has a tight budget, imported chairs might be a feasible way to get the furniture you need now rather than in a year or two.
+They may not last as long as American-made chairs, but sometimes cost is the ruling factor.
+The disadvantages of imported church chairs are longer lead times, higher carbon emissions (due to transportation of goods), and (usually) reduced durability.

 Frame Style & Durability